paulross/PythonExtensionPatterns/doc/sphinx/source/super_call.rst

 Extract the ``super`` object from the builtins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another way to do this is to fish out the `super` class from the builtins module and use that.
-Incidentially this is how Cython does it.
+Incidentally this is how Cython does it.

 The steps are: